mailsac/mailsac-examples/about/terms_of_service.rst

 - IP addresses or user accounts of derivable data from service activities

 Analytics on received SMTP messages are recorded.
-We may track which users or IP addresses view which email addresses and messages.
-All analytics data may be shared with third parties including being packaged and resold, or made available via API to paying or non-paying customers.
-This data can be used internally to study spam, or learn about users, to provide more useful services, and to sell as a product for customers to derive value.
+We may track which users or IP addresses view which email addresses and messages for internal purposes.

+We do not share this analytics data of individual usage with third parties, except when it is necessary to comply with verified requests of fraud, hacking, or other legally dubious behavior.
+We use the data internally to study spam and to provide more useful services, or to aggregate into products.
+We may choose to sell anonymized or aggregated usage data.

 9. Refunds
 ----------